-At March 31, 2013 and March 31, 2012, the fair value of listed investments is based on quoted prices in an active market at the end of the reporting period.
-The fair values of derivative contracts are valued by reference to the price at which a new contract of the same size and maturity could be undertaken at valuation date.
+At March 31, 2014 and March 31, 2013, the fair values of derivative contracts are valued by reference to the price at which a new contract of the same size and maturity could be undertaken at valuation date.
 The fair value of collective investment schemes was primarily based on valuations issued by the administrators of the underlying private investment funds which ultimately are verified via independently audited net asset values at the end of the reporting period.
 The fair values of other financial assets and financial liabilities are not materially different from their carrying amounts.